$L^2$-cohomology of quasi-fibered boundary metrics: Introduction

 Natural examples of hyperKähler QFB-metrics appear on moduli spaces.
 For instance, on the Hilbert scheme $\operatorname{Hilb}_0^n(\bbC^2)$, it was shown in \cite{Carron2011} that the Nakajima metric is in fact a QALE-metric.
-In \cite{Kottke-Singer}, a partial compactification of the moduli space of $\SU(2)$-monopoles on $\bbR^3$ is obtained via a gluing construction with the corresponding $L^2$-metric behaving like a QFB-metric in that direction.
+In \cite{KS}, a partial compactification of the moduli space of $\SU(2)$-monopoles on $\bbR^3$ is obtained via a gluing construction with the corresponding $L^2$-metric behaving like a QFB-metric in that direction.
 In fact, a full compactification of the monopole moduli space was announced in \cite{FKS} with the property that the corresponding $L^2$-metric is a QFB-metric.
-Similarly, on the moduli space of $\SL(2,\bbC)$-Higgs bundles, an asymptotic of the $L^2$-metric was obtained in the regular part of the Hitchin system in \cite{MSWW2017}.
+Similarly, on the moduli space of $\SL(2,\bbC)$-Higgs bundles, a polynomial convergence at infinity of the $L^2$-metric towards the semi-flat metric was obtained in the regular part of the Hitchin system in \cite{MSWW2017}, a result that was subsequently improved to an exponential convergence in \cite{Dumas-Neitzke,Frederickson}.
 In this latter setting, it is expected that the $L^2$-metric should be like a QFB-metric, but with some singular fibers at infinity.